ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 To deploy VMware Horizon 7, complete the following steps:
 1. Create a vCenter Server® instance with three hosts and two NFS datastores for the Horizon management components.
 For more information, see [Ordering vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance).
 2. Configure supporting infrastructure for Horizon in {{site.data.keyword.cloud_notm}}, that is, an Active Directory Domain and Microsoft® SQL Server.
 3. Deploy Horizon 7.8 or later in the management cluster.
-For more information, see the [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){:external}.
+For more information, see the [VMware Horizon 7 documentation](https://docs.vmware.com/en/VMware-Horizon-7/index.html){: external}.
 4. Deploy App Volumes 2.17 or later in the management cluster.
-For more information, see the [VMware App Volumes documentation](https://docs.vmware.com/en/VMware-App-Volumes/index.html){:external}.
+For more information, see the [VMware App Volumes documentation](https://docs.vmware.com/en/VMware-App-Volumes/index.html){: external}.
 5. Deploy VDI workload cluster with the required number of hosts to support the desktop workloads and with VMware vSAN for storage.
 6. Create Desktop Template and deploy desktops.